deepnight/redistHelper/README.md

 # About

-A small script to quickly create redistribuable of an existing simple HL/JS/SWF haxe project.
+A small mutlip-platform script (tested on Windows and Linux, Mac requires testing) to quickly create redistribuable of an existing simple HL/JS/SWF haxe project.

 It will copy all the required files in a specified folder ("redist" by default), so you just have to distribute this folder content.
 Especially useful to package a HashLink (HL) project.

+Now supports Linux targets.

 # Install